gregecmaregec/gregecmaregec.github.io/_pages/devops.md

 ---

-layout: devops
+layout: osai
 permalink: /devops/
 title: devops
 nav: false

 ---
-`this is meant for internal testing`
+`this is meant for internal testing, you should not be here. not production grade.
+No WARRANTY express or implied.`

 <br>
 <!-- enjoy a sample [game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation<br>